DarioAF/ip-analyser/README.md

 </div>

 ---
-## Set up:
+# Set up:
 ```bash
 docker-compose up --build
 ```
 This command will startup the main app and a [redis](https://redis.io/) server in your machine.<br />
 (Make sure you have [docker](https://www.docker.com/) properly installed)<br />
 <br />By default, the app will initialize at `http://localhost:8080`<br />
-By calling the root route, you should see the following response:
+Call the root route and you should see the following response:

 ```json
 {